oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

 **Warning:** ``Python 3.6 is no longer supported by the Python core team.
-Therefore, support for it is deprecated in python-oracledb and will be removed in a future release.`` (A similar warning will also be displayed for Python versions 3.7 and 3.8.)
+Therefore, support for it is deprecated in python-oracledb and will be removed in a future release.`` (A similar warning will also be displayed for Python versions 3.7 through 3.9.)

 **Cause:** ``import oracledb`` gives this warning because you are using a version of Python that is longer maintained by the Python core team.

 **Action:**  You can either:

-- Upgrade your Python version to 3.9 or later.
+- Upgrade your Python version to 3.10 or later.

 - Or you can temporarily suppress the warning by importing the `warnings <https://docs.python.org/3/library/warnings.html>`__ module and